Why Pet Insurance?

 $300 per month

 The actual cost may depend on the seriousness of the condition.
 If you now just calculate the same looking at a vet bill of $8000; assuming all of the costs included on the veterinary bills are eligible for reimbursement, your out-of-pocket expense for a $500 deductible and $10,000 annual limit with a 90% coverage would be $500 (deductible) + 10% of 7500 = $1250.
-After reimbursement, you could have just saved a whopping $6850!
+After reimbursement, you could have just recouped a whopping $6850!

 Your pet care, as mentioned above, won’t stop at just taking care of accidents and illnesses.
 You’ll need to consider the costs of ongoing treatment for your pet’s covered conditions.
 Spot pet insurance plans and optional wellness add-ons can help cover the eligible costs of the below items.
 The benefits and their average costs are: